prezi/pride/README.md

 ## Why the name?

 Working with a large modular application is like herding cats.
-Big cats.
-Like a pride of lions:
+Dangerous cats.
+Like a pride of lions.

 ![](http://i62.tinypic.com/2hs3g4o.jpg)